hxn150/JiveGenie/README.md

 4. Move `EDGE_api.py` into the EDGE directory.

-5. Run `npm install` to install all frontend dependencies
+5. Run `npm install` inside the `frontend` directory to install all frontend dependencies

 6. Start the flask server by using `flask run`